genkami/Ablisp/README.md

     }
 }
 ```

-Amber somehow does not support recursive functions, even though the compiler's target language (bash script) does support it.

 This is a big pain point for developing interpreters, because programming languages in general are recursive by nature.